Monitoring class-imbalanced models

 Workflow 1: User provided global class weights

-User computes the class distribution on baseline data and then provides the class-weights via Model-Info object.
+The user computes the class distribution on baseline data and then provides the class weights via the Model-Info object.

 Class weights can either be manually entered by the user or computed from their dataset

 Please refer to the API docs on how to specify global class-weights

 To tease out drift in a class-imbalanced fraud-usecase checkout out the class-imbalanced-fraud-notebook